belwals/docker-learning/docker_readme.md

 - OS Layer (Linux)

- Docker containers:
+ Docker container:
- A running instance of an image
+ A running instance of an image.

+ Docker compose:
+ A process to define and mange multiple instance of application using a sigle yaml file.